 For clients already in a job, you’ll support them and their employer to make reasonable adjustments.
 This could involve educating and supporting employers to develop return to work strategies, and providing ongoing contact and support once clients have returned to work.

-You will work with members of a community mental health team, drug and alcohol teams or within an Improving Access to Psychological Therapies (IAPT) service.
+You will work with members of a community mental health team, drug and alcohol teams or within the NHS Talking Therapies service (previously Improving Access to Psychological Therapies - IAPT).
 You’ll be based in a local health centre, in a talking therapies service, a drug and alcohol team, or in an office in a local community mental health team.